idvorkin/onom/README.md

 Erase Blank Sections and Pages
 ---------------------
-It's easy to accidently create new pages and sections, this script finds and erases them:
+It's easy to accidently create new pages and sections, this snippet finds and erases them using the IsDefaultUnModified extension methods:

 ```csharp
 // Find and erase blank pages